Effects of dynamical capture on two equal-mass nonspinning black holes

 A relevant aspect to investigate in the following is how the initial conditions influence the amplitude and structure of these emissions.
 We expect that larger initial momenta lead to stronger GW emission during the CHE, since higher velocities imply more energetic and abrupt encounters with stronger frame-dragging effects.
 This trend is also tied to the impact parameter: higher values of $p/M$ require smaller incidence angles to result in capture, thereby producing more intense GW bursts.
 This behavior will become clearer in the next section.

 In Fig.~\ref{chi+mass}, we present the time evolution of the spin $\chi$, ADM mass, and irreducible mass for each BH, as well as for the final remnant.
 Different colors are used to distinguish the final BH from the initial ones.
-Because we work in the center-of-mass frame with equal-mass BHs, both initial BHs evolve identically.
-During the CHE phase, there is a noticeable spin-up effect, consistent with previous findings for close hyperbolic interactions~\cite{Jaraba:2021ces, Rodr_guez_Monteverde_2025}.
+Because we work in the c.m. frame with equal-mass BHs, both initial BHs evolve identically.
+During the CHE \c{stage}, there is a noticeable spin-up effect, consistent with previous findings for close hyperbolic interactions~\cite{Jaraba:2021ces, Rodr_guez_Monteverde_2025}.

 In this example, the spin increases by approximately $ 0.14$ during the CHE, while the ADM mass grows by about $5\%$.
-Both of these effects (tidal torquing and heating, respectively) are due to horizon absorption of back-reacted GWs during the close encounter~\cite{Chiaramello:2024unv, PhysRevD.108.044039}.
+Both of these effects (tidal torquing and heating, respectively) are due to horizon absorption of backreacted GWs during the close encounter~\cite{Chiaramello:2024unv, PhysRevD.108.044039}.
 Interestingly, the mass of the final BH slightly exceeds the combined pre-CHE masses of the two initial BHs, reaching about $1.01M$.
 This shows that DCs can yield remnants with total mass greater than the initial sum, even after accounting for energy radiated away as GWs during the merger.